 bi/**/t

-is not parsed as a bit token.
+is parsed as two tokens, bi an t, and not as a single bit token.

 Literal constants

 There are two Boolean literal constants: true and false.

 Numeric constants are integers of an arbitrary precision, positive or negative.
 By default, literals are assumed in base 10.
 To use a different base for the literal, one of the following prefixes must be employed: